Wholesale Teal Blue Green Sapphires

 THE PROCESS CHAIN

 Because of the uniqueness of the teal blue-green sapphires, it has a unique handling process that is designed around highlighting the rare dreamy ocean green color that is characteristic of this stone.
 At Navneet Gems, we ensure a strict quality process that ensures the purity and high quality of our stones – however, we must have all types of qualities to fit all needs.

 Heat treatment is again of two categories.
 The first, traditional method includes heating the rough cut bicolor blue-green sapphire to high temperatures of 400- 500 ˚ C and regulating the temperature to achieve a desirable hue.
-The second method includes the introduction of glass, foreign substance into the stone matrix, essentially turning the aluminous base into a siliceous one.
+The second method includes the introduction of glass, a foreign substance into the stone matrix, essentially turning the aluminous base into a siliceous one.
 At our factory, we consider the second method an utter blasphemy and only carry out the traditional treatment of 100% pure natural teal sapphire.
 For the post generation, it is very important to know which treatment is done to your loose teal sapphire before it goes into your teal sapphire engagement ring.

 Throughout the process, the sea-green sapphires are treated by highly trained professionals who work in a hygienic, safety-regulated, and ethical environment.
 Every craftsman is hand-picked for their very specific set of skills, giving us a wide variety of talent to work with.
 Fairtrade and wages with regular quality control checks ensure that every employee is content, promoting a better standard of work.

 CHOOSING THE PERFECT TEAL / BLUE-GREEN / PARTY SAPPHIRE: